vrv501/go-repo/docs/notes/4_arrays_slices.md

+### Arrays & Slices
+- Arrays are comparable using `==` and `!=`
+- nil represents lack of value for a type. it doesn't have any type
+- slices aren't comparable(== and != isnt allowed)
+- Slices can be converted to arrays using [4]int(slice) -- this will copy first four elements from slice to new array.
+Since it's a copy, any change made to original slice will not affect the new array
+- Arrays are passed by value
+- However if you type-cats slice as (*[4]int)(slice) -- no it will be pointer to underlying array of original slice which means any changes to slice will affect this pointer variable as well
+- Full Slice expression: slice[start:end:last-position-in-slice-to-share].
+Last index will be last position in original slice that will be shared with this new slice.
+Capacity of new slice will be lastposition-start.
+So if new elements are appended to this new sice then it will no longer share underlying array of original slice.
+Instead it will be copied to new array pointed by slice.
+Which means original slice will be unaffaceted when capacity of new slice is increased

 - all arrays unlike C are fixed composite types.
 So when you say `x := [4]int{}` it literally means x is one whole composite(ncludes all 4 memory allocations & locations)
   so if you assign array to some other var it lietrally copies everything
 - arrays support comparision operators (same length and equal values)